 In the current version of FDF, the 32MB flash segments occupied by objects of a particular size in a SLAB container cannot be reclaimed and reused for storing new objects of different size after all objects in the segments are removed.

 Design: SLAB reuse effort implements segments reclamation when they become completely empty.
-That functionality can be change to trigger segment reclamation not at zero objects in the segment, but when number of objects falls below some threshold, which can be compile time or exposed to user variable.
-Other condition for triggering that logic is enough free slot in the remaining segments of the same class.
-Enough to copy object of to be reclaimed segment

-plus some threshold in order to avoid flip flop segment allocation/reclamation.
+That functionality can be change to trigger segment reclamation not at zero objects in the segment, but when number of objects falls below some threshold, which can be compile time or exposed as a user variable.
+Other condition for triggering that logic is enough free slot in the remaining segments of the same class, enough to copy object of to be reclaimed segment, plus some threshold in order to avoid flip flop segment allocation/reclamation.

-Amount of used SLABs is checked at every object deletion and if above mentioned conditions satisfied the remaining objects of the segment asyncrhonously copied to other segments of the same class one by one.
+Amount of used SLABs is checked at every object deletion and if above mentioned conditions satisfied the remaining objects of the segment asynchronously copied to other segments of the same class one by one.
 Corresponding hash bucket lock will be held during object copy to prevent corruption.

-Asynchronous behaviour will be implemented by background defragmentaion thread and task queue.
+Asynchronous behavior will be implemented by background defragmentation thread and task queue.
 User thread will signal background thread about available work by putting the number of compaction candidate segment to task queue.

+The slab reallocation shall have a mode where no threshold configuration is required.
+The garbage collection mechanism automatically finds two segments that can be merged to one and does the merging transparently.

 User APIs